RyDog/jekyll-now/_posts/2016-12-31-Five-Years-In-New-York.md

 ---
 type: post
-title: A long, rambling, self-absorbed true story called 5 Years in New York
+title: A long, rambling, lightly edited and self-absorbed true story called "5 Years in New York"
 ---
 Some say you have to do 5 years to become a real newyorker.
 Some say 10.
 I did 5 and change, but almost never made it at all.